-The Idaho State Police is currently updating the department's public outreach program.
-The new program will be focused on social media and greater collaboration between all the sections at ISP.
-ISP's new program will include using a variety of tools including social media management platforms, graphic content collaboration tools, polling applications, and subscription services for storage and content development.
+The Idaho State Police has updated the department's public outreach program.
+The program will be focused on social media and greater collaboration between all the sections at ISP.
+ISP's program has and will continue to include a variety of tools including social media management platforms, graphic content collaboration tools, polling applications, and subscription services for storage and content development.